-Jennifer Barnabee, Director of Extended Services and Bridge To Chinese (the Chinese Immersion Program)
+Jennifer Barnabee, Director of Extended Services and

 The Extended Program addresses the needs of students for educational services distinct in nature and content from the existing standard program in District schools.
 District 220 identifies students for extended classes as those who demonstrate achievement or potential aptitude in general intellectual ability, specific academic aptitude, or performance in visual arts.